andrewheberle/onms-grpc-receiver/README.md

 Based on the above an alert from `uuid-of-horizon-instance` with an alert ID `25` would result in a URL of `http://horizon:8980/opennms/alarm/detail.htm?id=25`

+## Metrics

+Prometheus metrics are exposed on the `/metrics` path (by default) when the `--metrics.address` flag is provided.

+Enabling metrics also enables a health check endpoint at `/-/health` that responds with `200 OK`.